bredelings/BAli-Phy/benchmarks/coalescent-history.md

 - Measure `perf stat` instructions at `N=1` and `N=50` for each seed.
   `(I50-I1)/49` estimates recurring work within a revision; cross-revision differences are controlled only when traces match.
-Use cycles, Work, and repeated interleaved timings as supporting evidence.
+Use cycles, Work, and at least seven interleaved timings as supporting evidence; report medians and retain the individual runs.
 - Keep verbose graph generation and diagnostic instrumentation out of measured builds.
 Instrument a separate variant to test a mechanism, then benchmark the corresponding uninstrumented baseline, rollback, and fix.